 In Mint 15, 16 and 17 the Network Manager -> Settings has a Airplane Mode switch which switches both Wireless and Bluetooth off.

 I have set up a keyboard map from Super + F11 to open the Network screen with the switch for airplane mode in front of one - it may be possible to look at the code and write a direct call script.

 Keyboard Mapping in Mint 16 and 17 is found by System Settings -> Hardware section -> Keyboard -> Keyboard Shortcuts tab: Click Custom Shortcuts then Add custom Shortcut which opens a small window: Set Name to Aircraft Mode and Command: to cinnamon-settings network then Add.
 Now click on the Aircraft Mode entry which will be in the list and then click twice on space marked unassigned and it will change to New accelerator.
 Now use the key combination you want to set which is Super and F11 - that it you can close the Window or do the same to set up Display Manager on Super F7 with command cinnamanon-settings display

-Works fine under Mint 17 Qiana and latter versions of Petra.
+Works fine under all Mint versions tested.

 The function keys (F1 - F12 etc.) act as hot keys when pressed while the Fn key is held down.